-Restaurants are known to be notorious for having a high employee turnover rates.
+There are several restaurant employee problems and the high attrition rate is one of the most prominent issues.
+Restaurants are known to be notorious for having high employee turnover rates.
 According to economists, the employee turnover rate in the restaurant sector was 62.6% compared to a 42.2% turnover rate in the overall private sector.
 The employee turnover rate in the economy’s hospitality segment in 2015 rose to 72.1 percent, up from 66.7 percent in 2014, according to a recent Bureau of Labor Statistics report.
 This higher-than-average turnover rate could affect your restaurant’s bottom line.
-Happy employees help reduce turnover and decrease the need to waste time and money searching for new recruits.
+Happy employees help reduce turnover and decrease the need to waste time and money searching for recruits.
 Find out how to keep your restaurant staff happy and motivated here.

 Employee Turnover Rates vary for different sectors of the restaurant industry.
-In fast food restaurants, where pay is low and work is mechanical, turnover tends to be relatively high.
+In fast food restaurants, where pay is low, and work is mechanical, turnover tends to be relatively high.
+Reducing employee turnover in restaurants is every restauranteur’s priority!

 How to Reduce the Employee Turnover Rate of Your Restaurant